Home / Transport Guides / Airport Transfers / Panama City Airport to City Centre: Metro, Taxi, Uber & Transfers Guide

 Panama Airport Taxis

-Taxi fares from Panama Airport are usually fixed depending on the area of the city you are travelling to, rather than using a meter.
-A typical taxi journey from Panama Airport to central Panama City usually costs around $25 to $30, although this can vary slightly depending on your destination and number of passengers.
+Unlike metered taxis in many countries, airport taxi fares in Panama are generally fixed according to the area you’re travelling to.
+A typical journey into central Panama City costs around $25 to $30, although the final fare may vary slightly depending on your destination and the number of passengers travelling.

 Uber in Panama City

-Uber is widely used in Panama City and is often the best overall option for travelling from Panama Airport to the city centre.
-In many cases, Uber is cheaper than official airport taxis and still provides direct transport to your accommodation.
+For many visitors, Uber is the best overall way to travel from Panama Airport to the city centre.
+The service is widely available throughout Panama City and is often cheaper than the official airport taxis, while still providing the convenience of a direct journey to your accommodation.

-Uber pickup at Panama Airport is generally straightforward.
-After requesting a ride through the app, drivers usually pick up passengers in the departures level or designated pickup areas, rather than directly outside arrivals.
-The app will show the pickup location and directions.
+After requesting a ride through the app, drivers typically collect passengers from the departures level or another designated pickup area rather than directly outside arrivals.
+The Uber app provides clear directions to the meeting point, making the process relatively simple even for first-time visitors.

 Private Airport Transfers